 8. Return to your text editor and the image.html file.
-Locate the tag in the code, and first remove the class="figure" that you added in Step 6, and add before that tag.
+Locate the tag in the code and remove the class="figure" that you added in step 6.
+Add before the tag.

 This marks the beginning of the container.
 Now you'll add the caption and close the to indicate the end of the container.